-The hunt is over, prepare yourself for The Most Delicious Tropical Pineapple Cake Recipe!
 I’m in love with this recipe because it’s minimal effort while yielding maximum results.
-You have one cake cut in half, a cake soak of unsweetened pineapple juice and then it’s slathered in a super simple and hella delicious coconut cream cheese frosting – this cake is the stuff of dreams.
+You have one cake cut in half, a cake soak of unsweetened pineapple juice and then it’s slathered in a super simple and hella delicious coconut cream cheese frosting – this easy cake recipe is the stuff of dreams.

 It’s a bit like a tropical vacation or (and?) a pina colada in food form.
 There are a lot of pineapple coconut cake recipes out there, I promise that this one will be the easiest, prettiest and most delicious – you will LOVE it.